Do you accept my insurance?

-TherapyWorks has chosen to remain an “out-of-network” provider for all insurance companies.
+Like many private practitioners, TherapyWorks is an “out-of-network” provider for all insurance companies.
+That means we do not work directly with insurance companies.
 This allows us to provide complete confidentiality and a higher quality of care, independent from any insurance-based rules or decisions.

 Although we understand that many clients are interested in using their insurance benefits, we believe it’s important to inform you of the following: